IABTechLab/uid2docs/docs/guides/integration-mobile-client-server.md

 # UID2 Client-Server Integration Guide for Mobile

-This guide is intended for mobile app publishers who want to integrate with UID2 by generating UID2 tokens server-side via either a public or Private Operator and then passing the tokens and user identities into their mobile apps, which will in turn pass the tokens for bid stream use.
+This guide is intended for mobile app publishers who want to integrate with UID2 by generating UID2 tokens server-side via a Public Operator or Private Operator and then passing the tokens and user identities into their mobile apps, which will in turn pass the tokens for bid stream use.

 This is called Client-Server Integration because some integration steps are client-side and some are server-side.